Why renewable energy sources are the future

 The price of renewable energy is rapidly falling.
 Globally, solar costs have dropped 90% since 2009.

-In many parts of the world – from California to Chile and South Africa – wind and solar are now the cheapest sources of new electricity.
+Wind and solar are now the cheapest sources of new electricity.

 Batteries – useful for energy storage – have also been tumbling in cost.